Why teamwork?

 Five people in a modern office setting gathered around an open laptop, collaboratively reviewing the content on screen.

-At The Teamwork Shop, we connect you with the strategies, tools, and coaching to help your team work better, together.
+At The Teamwork Shop, I connect you with the strategies and tools to help your team work better, together.

 A staggering 79% of people report being dissatisfied at work.